 Trust guides buying decisions.
 A study performed by SearchEngineLand notes that when it comes to the matter of online reviews, 88 percent of people trust online reviews as much as they trust personal recommendations.
-The currency of trust and its relationship to your site’s reputation is something no company can afford to neglect.
+The currency of trust and its relationship to your Ecommerce website’s reputation is something no company can afford to neglect.

-Therefore, creating a brand and site image that is trustworthy should be at the top of your list.
-While many of us think of trust as a natural process that develops over time, the truth is that when it comes to businesses and branding, trust is something that needs to be purposefully crafted and elicited from your audience.
+Therefore, creating a brand and website image that is trustworthy should be at the top of your list.
+While many of us think of trust as a natural process that develops over time, the truth is that when it comes to online businesses and branding, trust is something that needs to be purposefully crafted and elicited from your audience.
 Believe it or not, there are some methods that have remained relevant and applicable to cultivating trust in clients and this is a presentation of some of the most successful methods.

 1. Get To The Point

-The average user stays on the average site for less than a minute.
+The average user stays on the average website for less than a minute.
 There are over 1 billion websites in existence today, and that means that there is an astronomical amount of content published daily.
-What that means for you is that you need to catch you user’s attention in a way that isn’t too gaudy or showy, that piques their interest, and that gets to the punchline very fast.
+What that means for you is that you need to catch your user’s attention in a way that isn’t too gaudy or showy, that piques their interest, and that gets to the punchline very fast.

 2. Clean Up Your Site Aesthetic

 People process pictures and visual content at a breathtaking 60,000 times faster than they do text.
 Building a trustworthy website is like writing a polished novel in the sense that each gets to the point very quickly by dragging you in.

 Check out the design of Team Treehouse, which has a clear and focused signup option for learning coding languages as well as an artistic, intuitive, explanatory, and visual design in its leading scroll.

 You’d think this one would be a no-brainer, right?
 Unfortunately, a lot of Ecommerce site owners are still going for the quantity over quality approach as part of a campaign to cast the widest net.